asfadmin/ASF_MapReady/README_bin.txt

 (sh/tcsh-- add this line to your ~/.cshrc file
         setenv MANPATH /user1/yourName/asf_tools/man:$MANPATH

+As above (in INSTALLATION), you will need to restart your environment by logging out/in or closing the terminal window and opening a new one etc.

 If the above worked, you should be able to type:
         man <tool_name>
 and get a few pages of information about each tool you've downloaded.